Flyby (spaceflight): Spacecraft flyby

 An example of a comet flyby is when International Cometary Explorer (formerly ISEE-3) passed about 4800 mi from the nucleus of Comet Giacobini-Zinner in September 1985.

 Another application of the flyby is of Earth's Moon, usually called a lunar flyby.
 The Apollo 13 spacecraft had an exploded oxygen tank, and therefore had to flyby around the Moon.
-The Artemis 2 will include a lunar flyby.
+The Artemis II mission included a lunar flyby.